Manan-prog/Drivers-of-Salinization/README.md

 # Drivers-of-Salinization
-This repository contains a list of code written in Python in Google Collab and in Java written on Google Earth Engine for data processing and analysis.
+This repository contains a collection of scripts written in Python (via Google Colab) and JavaScript (on Google Earth Engine) for processing and analyzing environmental data.

+The project is centered around two main tasks:

+1) Extracting environmental and topographical variables from multiple data sources.

+2) Developing a Random Forest Regressor model to integrate these variables and evaluate their individual contributions in explaining changes in NDVI across salinized farmlands.